-Students and/or staff should bring the matter to the attention of the Course Director or leader in the first instance (or the Director of Student & Academic Services if the Course Director/leader is not available).
-They will then, in consultation with other senior members of staff where appropriate, follow the procedures outlined below.

-At all and any stages used, a risk assessment should be undertaken to identify the level of risk to the student and/or others and to consider whether the student's presence within the Academy puts the student and/or others at an unacceptable level of risk or exacerbates the student's difficulties.
+- 15. Students and/or staff should bring the matter to the attention of the Course Director or leader in the first instance (or the Director of Student & Academic Services if the Course Director/leader is not available).
+They will then, in consultation with other senior members of staff where appropriate, follow the procedures outlined below. - 16.
+At all and any stages used, a risk assessment should be undertaken to identify the level of risk to you and/or others and to consider whether your presence within the Academy puts you and/or others at an unacceptable level of risk or exacerbates your difficulties.
 All appropriate evidence should be included within the risk assessment.
-This will include ensuring that RADA makes sure that both male and female staff at an appropriate level of seniority can be involved in any process where, for example, both Course Director and Academy Director are male.
+This will include ensuring that we make sure that both male and female staff at an appropriate level of seniority can be involved in any process where, for example, both Course Director and Academy Director are male. - 17.
 Normally there will be a three-stage process once it has been established that a Fitness to Train issue has arisen.
 However, any stage of the process may be entered into at any time as appropriate to the circumstances following a risk assessment.
 In exceptional cases of risk, on the Academy Director's judgment, the process may move directly to Stage Three.
-The process is designed to be as flexible as possible to meet the needs of the student concerned and of the Academy.
-This means that as well as moving directly to Stage Three, RADA may choose to reduce the level of action based on relevant assessments of risk.
-At all stages, RADA will produce a note of agreement outlining what is expected of the student.
+The process is designed to be as flexible as possible to meet your needs and ours.
+This means that as well as moving directly to Stage Three, we may choose to reduce the level of action based on relevant assessments of risk.
+At all stages, we will produce a note of agreement outlining what is expected of you. - 18.
 The three stages are as follows:

+a.
 Stage One: Initial Concerns

+b.
 Stage Two: Continuing and/or significant concerns

-Stage Three: Case conference for highly significant, serious or persistent concerns
+- c.
+Stage Three: Case conference for highly significant, serious or persistent concerns - 19.
 Details of the procedures for each of these stages is outlined below.